ShiftyKitty/MS2-Smeach-Cuimhne-Game/README.md

 As far as my research can tell, there are no other games that have this switching aspect included in their game, which separates it from the pack.

 Who are competitors?
 What are they doing? <br>
-The main competitors are the https://www.helpfulgames.com/subjects/brain-training/memory.html and https://matchthememory.com/colors which offer your basic card matching format.
+The main competitors are the [Helpful Games](https://www.helpfulgames.com/subjects/brain-training/memory.html) and [Match the Memory](https://matchthememory.com/colors ) which offer your basic card matching format.

 You are presented with a table of covered cards and the user is to try and match them.
 There are probably many more examples of this type of game in circulation, as it is a premise as old as time itself, however these are the main ones I can find currently online.